GOP-ordered investigation into Wisconsin election coming out

 Associated Press

 MADISON, Wis.
-(AP) — The report of a Republican-ordered investigation into the 2020 election in Wisconsin won by President Joe Biden is expected to be made public on Monday.
-A spokesman for lead investigator Michael Gableman told WLUK-TV that the report is being turned over to Republican Assembly Speaker Robin Vos in the morning before being made public in the afternoon.
-Gableman, his spokesman and Vos have not returned messages seeking comment.
-Gableman is scheduled to testify Tuesday before the Wisconsin Assembly elections committee, a panel that has hosted several election conspiracy theorists in recent weeks.
+(AP) — The report of a Republican-ordered investigation into the 2020 election in Wisconsin won by President Joe Biden is expected to be made public soon.
+A spokesman for lead investigator Michael Gableman told WLUK-TV that the report was being turned over to Republican Assembly Speaker Robin Vos on Monday before being made public.
+Vos spokeswoman Angela Joyce said Gableman would release the report, but she did not know when.
+Gableman and his spokesman have not returned messages seeking comment.
+Gableman is scheduled to testify Tuesday before the Wisconsin Assembly elections committee, a panel that has recently hosted several election conspiracy theorists.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.